nicknaddaf/aws-lambda-ts-example/README.md

 # AWS Lambda Function with TypeScript Example

-This repo contains a production-ready AWS Lambda function example with TypeScript that demonstrate best practices for efficiency, security, and maintainability.
+This repo contains a complete guide to explain how to create AWS CDK project with TypeScript Lambda functions.

 I'll walk you through creating a complete AWS CDK project that can deploy Lambda functions written in both JavaScript and TypeScript.